 Chalk supports Microsoft SQL Server and Azure SQL Database as a SQL source.
-You can configure the Microsoft SQL Server-specific options using the MSSQLSource init args, or configure the source through your dashboard, and reference the source in your code.
+You can configure the Microsoft SQL Server-specific options using the MSSQLSource init args, or configure the source through your dashboard at Integrations > Add a data source, and reference the source in your code.

 Prerequisites